 This delicate balancing act means that you have to pay attention to every part of your bodybuilding lifestyle, including your cardio regimen and your diet, for starters.

-Check out our 5 secrets for revealing your abs and you’ll be well on your way to a summer six-pack of glory:
+Check out our 5 secrets for revealing your abs and you’ll be well on your way to a six-pack of glory:

 #1: Do More Cardio